 The Mercier-Hochelaga-Maisonneuve borough is divided into three areas, Mercier East, Mercier West and Hochelaga-Maisonneuve.

-Mercier is where the Louis-Hyppolyte-La Fontaine bridge-tunnel is located and Hochelaga-Maisonneuve is is where health care and assistance is the first economic sector followed by retail trade and then by the manufacturing sector.
+Mercier is where the Louis-Hyppolyte-La Fontaine bridge-tunnel is located and, Hochelaga-Maisonneuve is where health care and assistance is the first local economic sector, followed by retail trade and then by the manufacturing sector.

-The Mercier-Hochelaga-Maisonneuve borough offers a multitude of local stores on its major commercial streets such as Beaubien, a major east-west street, Notre-Dame with a few shops but with no real commercial activity and Sherbrooke, Hochelaga and Desormeaux also considered commercial streets.
+Mercier-Hochelaga-Maisonneuve offers a multitude of local stores on its major commercial streets such as Beaubien, a major East-West street.
+Notre-Dame offers a few shops but with no real commercial activity while Sherbrooke, Hochelaga and Desormeaux also considered commercial streets.